 A: Absolutely!
 Look at the conversations we're having around UBER.
 I believe that legislation is in place to protect the community but with new business models and new ideas, we have to be flexible to these changes and open minded to the possibilities.
 Change is good and these new business models, at its core, are trying to drive value for our community and evolve with the needs that come with a growing metropolitan city.

 Do you see yourself embarking on a venture in the Sharing Economy industry?
 Register today for Mohawk College’s new Sharing Economy Business Management Certificate and learn more about trends in the Sharing Economy and managing a Sharing Economy business model.
-For more information on this program refer to the Continuing Education program page.

 Does Coworking appeal to you or do you want to see what all the excitement is about?
 Take a look at all CoMotion has to offer for your business or upcoming event needs.